 This is the first time I’ve had to write a blog entry since arriving in Boston.
 I decided it was best to drive up so left around 9:30 on Wednesday morning and made great time; I got into Newton by 3pm and that included stopping a few times along the way.
 I needed to pick up some digital storage cards for the camera we would be using during the week.
 After picking up the cards I had to stop at the John Hancock convention center which is where the elite athletes stay.
 Since Lisa, Catherine and Moses were flying up, and since both Catherine and Moses will return to Kenya from Boston, I said I would transport their additional baggage in my car so they wouldn’t have to pay the airline “per bag” charge so I wanted to drop the bags off for them.
 It was a very short distance to my hotel and I was still checked into The Lenox Hotel by 4pm!
 The room is really lovely and the sales/marketing manager, Scott, made sure to reserve the room with the absolute BEST view of the Boston Marathon Finish line for me!
 The view looks down Boylston Street and although the actual finish line graphics weren’t painted on yet, you could see the faded line that is always there throughout the year.
-I could also watch as the crews down below setting up the bleachers.

 I decided to take a little walk to see how long it would take to get to the Fairmont Copley Plaza which is where many of the media events will be held.